July 1, 2025, 3:55 pm | Read time: 2 minutes

 New Settings in the Security Menu

 The protection feature in Android 16 can be found in the security center under “Mobile Network Security.”
-Here, users can enable notifications when the device connects to an unencrypted network or when the network reads unique identifiers like IMSI or IMEI.
-These alerts appear both in the settings and the system’s notification area, providing information on the timing and frequency of such requests.
+Users can enable notifications when the device connects to an unencrypted network or when the network reads unique identifiers like IMSI or IMEI.
+These alerts appear both in the settings and in the system’s notification area, providing information on the timing and frequency of such requests.
 However, the feature is disabled by default.

 Read also: Android 16 Cripples Google Pixel Smartphones